Radix-Obsidian/ShepStack/shepstack/SETUP.md

-# Shepstack Setup Guide
+# ShepLang Development Setup

-## What Was Created
+## Repository Structure

-A brand new, clean mono-repo for the Shep language stack with the following structure:
+This is the ShepLang compiler and toolchain mono-repo:

 ```
 shepstack/